Looking for The 1968 - Vintage Straight Fit? Click here.

 Hemming

 All our jeans come with a standard inseam length.
 Should you need them by a little or a lot, here are a few options with both pros and cons.
 The main thing to keep in mind is that raw denim will shrink about a half inch in the inseam after your first wash.
-To account for this, either soak your jeans first before getting them hemmed, or if you’d like to push back you first soak/wash, simply add 0.5 - 1 inch to your optimal length to ensure your jeans don’t shrink up on you.
+To account for this, either soak your jeans first before getting them hemmed, or if you’d like to push back your first soak/wash, simply add 0.5 - 1 inch to your optimal length to ensure your jeans don’t shrink up on you.
 For loomstate/unsanforized denim (a.k.a. shrink-to-fit denim), it would be advisable to do you initial soak on the jeans before hemming.

 Chain Stitch